The Washington Journalism and Media Conference

 Faculty Advisor

-Beth Marshall, CJE, M.Ed., advises yearbook (Endeavor) and currently teaches Journalism, sophomore English courses, and a dual credit course, Introduction to Mass Commuciations at Richmond-Burton Community High School in Richmond, IL.
-She has been teaching and advising journalism for the 10 years, and she has taught English for more than 30 years.
-She is a Certified Journalism Educator, and she earned her M.A.Ed in Journalism Education through Kent State University in May 2020.
-This program helped develop her passion for scholastic journalism.
-She was also selected to attend the 2019 CSJ Advanced Advising Workshop at Kent State University in OH.
-Beth’s yearbook staff has earned numerous state awards including IJEA Best Overall Yearbook and All-KEMPA recognition as well as first class ratings from the NSPA.
-Currently, Beth is the President of the Kettle Moraine Press Association, which works with scholastic journalism students and their teachers throughout Northern Illinois and Wisconsin.
-She is married and the proud mother of three young men, Flynn (27), Will (24) and Reed (23).
-Her oldest son, Flynn, has Down syndrome.
-He has taught her the importance of acceptance and kindness and Flynn has also made her a fan of the WWE.
-Beth is excited to be returning to WJMC.
+Beth Marshall, C.J.E., M.Ed., recently retired after 35 years of teaching and 13 years of advising journalism at Richmond-Burton Community High School in Richmond, IL.
+She advised the Endeavor yearbook and taught Journalism, English courses, and the dual-credit course, Introduction to Mass Communications.
+She is a Certified Journalism Educator and earned her M.A.Ed. in Journalism Education through Kent State University in 2020.
+She was also selected to attend the 2019 CSJ Advanced Advising Workshop at Kent State University in Ohio.
+Beth’s yearbook staff has earned numerous state awards, including IEA Best Overall Yearbook and All-KEMPA recognition, as well as first-class ratings from the NSPA.
+Beth is the board secretary of the Kettle Moraine Press Association, which works with scholastic journalism students and their teachers throughout Northern Illinois and Wisconsin.
+Beth is excited to return to WJMC.